 The Relationship is the Best Protector

-We have seen this work with all of our kids.
-Deedee and I sought to lead like the good shepherd focusing on our relationships rather than rules.
-We focused on what was inside their hearts rather than their performance, and things began to change dramatically.
-We had so much more influence and our kids made much better decisions.
+I have seen this work with all of my kids when I sought to lead like the Good Shepherd, focusing on our relationships rather than the rules.
+Once I focused on what was inside their hearts rather than their performance, things began to change dramatically.
+I had so much more influence and the kids made much better decisions.
 The article from Frontiers in Psychology went on to say this, “Mother, child relationships characterized by warmth, supportiveness, effective problem solving skills, positive communication and low levels of conflict and negativity are consistently associated with children’s lower mental health problems and positive social adaptation outcomes including higher self esteem and better academic performance.
 Even following a divorce.”
 What does this mean for parents, especially for moms?
 The relationship rules, not our rules or authority, not our ability to teach, direct or control.
 Research has proven that what protects our kids from straying, making bad decisions and going off track is the quality of our relationship with them.

 Warmth, Supportiveness, Problem Solving and Positive Communication

 Research shows that what protects kids are relationships characterized by warmth, supportiveness, problem solving skills, positive communication and low levels of conflict.
 This does not mean enabling, which I know is what many parents believe.
 When we have positive communication, we can speak into our kids’ hearts and they make great decisions.
 It’s not hard rules and boundaries that accomplish that.
 In fact, I’m finding that they are what damage relationships and cause kids to stray and make poor decisions.